 - 1/4 cup pumpkin puree

-In a large bowl, combine the popped corn with the pumpkin pie spice, salt and pecans.
+In a large bowl, combine the popped corn with pecans, pumpkin pie spice and salt.
 Mix well.

 Spread out on prepared cookie sheet.

-Bake for 20 minutes, mix well, then bake for another 20 minutes.
-Remove from oven and place on wax paper to cool.
+Remove from oven and place on wax paper or silicone mat to cool.

 Store in an airtight container or ziploc bag.